tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 #### *This script gives as output*:

-Outputs to the console the mean, std, n, and ttest for each subdivision of time.
+Outputs to the console the mean, std, n, and t-test for each subdivision of time.

 #### Notes, Future, etc: